 - Civil disturbances like riots that lead to damage to your vehicle

 - Broken windows

 What is not covered by comprehensive insurance?

-Damage from collisions isn’t covered by comprehensive car insurance.
-To cover this, you’ll need to purchase collision insurance.
-In addition, comprehensive auto insurance also won’t cover damage to another vehicle due to an accident, any medical expenses and lost income.
+Comprehensive car insurance doesn't cover damage from collisions.
+To have protection in this scenario, you must purchase collision insurance.
+In addition, comprehensive auto insurance also won't cover damage to another vehicle due to an accident, any medical expenses and lost income.

 Comprehensive insurance vs. collision insurance vs. full coverage insurance

 |Can be purchased without basic auto insurance

 |No — but ‘full coverage’ sometimes refers to mandatory coverage plus optional coverage

 Collision and comprehensive are both optional coverages (however, in Manitoba, both are included in a basic auto insurance policy).